+Graphic designers transform communication concepts into visual language using images and typography.
 The Graphic Design option provides students with a foundation in the theory and practice of graphic design.
-Graphic designers convert concepts into visual language.
-Graduates from the Graphic Design option are prepared for design-related careers such as publishing, advertising, web design, and multimedia graphics.
+Graduates from the Graphic Design option are prepared for design-related careers such as web design, advertising, illustraion, publishing, animation, and more.

-Entrance into the Art major is highly competitive.
-To become an Art major (Graphic Design and Studio Art options), a portfolio of 10 to 20 pieces of artwork in Graphic Design or Studio Art must be submitted and accepted (see below).
+To become a B.A. or B.F.A.
+Art major in the Studio Art or Graphic Design options, a portfolio of 10 to 15 pieces of art or design work must be submitted and accepted (see below).
 Upon acceptance, students will be assigned an Art faculty advisor and within their first year must officially declare their major.
 Due to the selective nature of the Art program, the number of available openings is limited.
 All students are accepted to the Art major through the portfolio approval process.

 Students who are already enrolled at Keene State College with another major or who have not declared a major must also submit a portfolio to be accepted into the Art major.
 The portfolio for enrolled students must include work from a minimum of two Keene State College art courses.
 The portfolio acceptance process for enrolled students is conducted at the beginning of the fall and spring semesters.
 It is highly recommended that enrolled students submit their portfolios by the beginning of their sophomore year at Keene State College.